-As waste facility permits are restricted to waste recovery activities, they cannot be granted to authorise significant amounts of waste to be disposed of.
-Nor can they be issued in respect of landfill sites or for other sites that exceed the size thresholds contained in the Facility Permit Regulations.
-They also cannot authorise the handling of hazardous wastes such as contaminated land that may arise from road schemes.
+As waste facility permits are restricted to waste recovery activities, they can neither be granted to authorise significant amounts of waste to be disposed of, nor be issued in respect of landfill sites or for other sites that exceed the size thresholds contained in the Facility Permit Regulations.
+They also cannot authorise the handling of hazardous wastes such as contaminated land that may arise from road projects.
 In all of these cases, an industrial emissions licence or waste licence must be held.